Am0rphous/Awesome/Operating Systems.md

 - [Tiny Core Linux](http://tinycorelinux.net/welcome.html) - full Linux desktop in 22 MB.
 Unlike most operating systems, the Tiny Core can run completely from RAM.

 ## Pen-testing and security auditing
+- [Athena OS](https://github.com/Athena-OS/athena-iso) - Athena is a Arch Linux-based distro focused on Cybersecurity.
+Learn, practice and enjoy with any hacking tool!
 - [BlackArch](https://www.blackarch.org) - BlackArch Linux is an Arch Linux-based penetration testing distribution for penetration testers and security researchers.
 Supports OVA which can be imported to Virtualbox, VMware and QEMU.
 [Download](https://www.blackarch.org/downloads.html)
 - [Demon Linux](https://demonlinux.com/) - Demon Linux is a penetration testing custom Debian distribution packaged as an ISO file.
 - [Garuda Linux](https://garudalinux.org)